5 minute read

 • Cloud-first approach – helps public sector organisations embrace a cloud-first approach and the inevitable digital transition

-• Transparency – supplier prices, offering and terms are honest and fair
+• Transparency – supplier prices, offerings and terms are honest and fair

-• Accredited – suppliers are vetted and accredited for security, performance and service management by the CSS
+• Certified – suppliers are vetted for security, performance and service management by the CSS

 • Choice – you’ll have access to a wide range of suppliers that you may have never come across